MADARAUCHIHA200/flowerbind/README.md

 ## 🎮 About the Game

-**Flowerbind** is an upcoming indie game currently in development.
+**Flowerbind** is an upcoming indie game inspired by **Undertale**, blending emotional storytelling, unique characters, and creative gameplay.
 This website serves as a landing page to showcase the game’s concept, visuals, and future updates.

 ## 🌐 Website Status

 - ✅ Website: Completed
 - 🚧 Game: Under development

 ## 📣 Join the Community